Project 2025 Will Re-Ignite America’s Biggest Growth Industry: Medicare Fraud

 Newt Gingrich–Show me the money

 Similarly, former Republican presidential candidate and U.S. House Speaker Newt Gingrich grossed $55 million from 2001 to 2010 for consulting services and memberships in a health-policy center he ran.
-All this shows there is big money in Medicare fraud for the right people.
-Gingrich is now a commentator for CNN.
+This shows that Medicare fraud is big money for the right people.
+Gingrich is now a CNN commentator.

-Florida Governor Rick Scott amassed his personal fortune as the CEO of Columbia-HCA which he grew into a hugely profitable hospital network.
-By 1994, his company had over 340 hospitals, 135 surgery centers and 550 home health locations, with some 285,000 employees.
+Florida Governor Rick Scott amassed his personal fortune as the CEO of Columbia-HCA, which grew into a hugely profitable hospital network.
+By 1994, his company had over 340 hospitals, 135 surgery centers, and 550 home health locations, with 285,000 employees.

 Scott resigned as CEO in 199.
-That was the same year that federal agents announced their investigation into the company.
-“In time, it became apparent that the investigation focused on whether Columbia/HCA bilked Medicare and Medicaid for tests that were not necessary or ordered by physicians, and for attaching false diagnosis codes to patient records to increase reimbursement to the hospitals,” according to Politifact.com.
+That was the same year federal agents announced their investigation into the company.
+“In time, it became apparent that the investigation focused on whether Columbia/HCA bilked Medicare and Medicaid for tests that were not necessary or ordered by physicians, and for attaching false diagnosis codes to patient records to increase hospital reimbursement,” according to Politifact.com.

-And since corporations are people, as part of the 2000 settlement, Columbia-HCA agreed to plead guilty, but Scott, an actual human being, was never indicted.
-In his court testimony, he said he could not recognize his own signature on corporate documents.
-Still, Scott was able to keep his fortune and was elected governor of Florida, which has a huge Medicare-Medicaid constituency, for two successive terms.
+Since corporations are people, Columbia-HCA agreed to plead guilty as part of the 2000 settlement, but Scott, an actual human being, was never indicted.
+In his court testimony, he said he could not recognize his signature on corporate documents.
+Still, Scott kept his fortune and was elected governor of Florida, which has a vast Medicare-Medicaid constituency, for two successive terms.

 How To Stop Medicare Fraud Tomorrow

-While Federal authorities continue to investigate Medicare and Medicaid fraud nationally, there is a more direct way to stop fraud at the very locations where much of it occurs.
-This can be done by granting nurses ironclad whistle blower protection status to inform authorities about unnecessary tests they are often asked to administer in hospital and doctor’s office setting.
-From my experience, nurses are better informed about the impact and need for procedures, and more importantly, have a very different financial incentive than doctors and hospitals.
+While Federal authorities continue to investigate Medicare and Medicaid fraud nationally, there is a more direct way to stop fraud at the very locations where it occurs.
+This can be done by granting nurses ironclad whistle-blower protection status to inform authorities about unnecessary tests they are often asked to administer in hospital and doctor’s office settings.
+From my experience, nurses are better informed about the impact and need for procedures and, more importantly, have a very different financial incentive than doctors and hospitals.

-Since they have no financial incentive to administer unnecessary tests and procedures on patients, nurses should be able to openly question why a specific test is needed.
-It is worth nothing that it was a nurse at Texas Health Presbyterian Hospital in Dallas who alerted the public that there were professional and cultural lapses that put nurses and the public in danger to EBOLA.
+Since they have no financial incentive to administer unnecessary tests and procedures on patients, nurses should be able to question why a specific test is needed openly.
+It is worth noting that it was a nurse at Texas Health Presbyterian Hospital in Dallas who alerted the public that there were professional and cultural lapses that put nurses and the public in danger of EBOLA.
 These lapses by the hospital would probably never have become public if it were not for the nurses.
-(See story on this web site.)
+(See story on this website.)

 Nurses have pulled me aside and told me to remove a loved one from a hospital or that a certain test was unnecessary.
-But due to the medical hierarchy, these nurses risked censure or termination if anyone heard them voice their informed opinion.
-In these cases, the medical culture itself fosters fraud in the form of unneeded tests and expenses that serve no purpose and subject uninformed patients to unneeded pain and suffering.
-Give the nurses whistle blower protections or, at least, access to a confidential national hotline.
+However, due to the medical hierarchy, these nurses risked censure or termination if anyone heard them voice their informed opinions.
+In these cases, the medical culture fosters fraud in the form of unneeded tests and expenses that serve no purpose and subject uninformed patients to unnecessary pain and suffering.
+Give the nurses whistle-blower protections or access to a confidential national hotline.

 How Investors Can Benefit from Medicare Fraud

-Of course, it is very cynical to suggest that investors can benefit from Medicare fraud, but sadly it happens every day.
+Of course, suggesting that investors can benefit from Medicare fraud is very cynical, but sadly, it happens daily.
 Shareholders of Columbia-HCA certainly did until the firm was eventually fined.
-Similarly, investors can purchase health care ETFs, and some of the companies listed in those ETFs benefit from charging excessive costs to patients, and indirectly, to taxpayers.
+Similarly, investors can purchase healthcare ETFs, and some of the companies listed in those ETFs benefit from charging high costs to patients and, indirectly, to taxpayers.

-As a result, the optimal way to benefit from Medicare fraud is if the investor resides outside of the U.S. Citizens of the UK, Switzerland, France, Canada, Norway or Germany, for example, which have variations of a single-payer-private health insurance systems, could pocket any portfolio profits, yet still enjoy the better-quality medical care in their own countries.
-In these instances, they could avoid the social costs, and just pocket the profits, less taxes and currency conversion costs.
+As a result, the optimal way to benefit from Medicare fraud is if the investor resides outside of the U.S. Citizens of the UK, Switzerland, France, Canada, Norway, or Germany, for example, which have variations of a single-payer-private health insurance systems, could pocket any portfolio profits, yet still enjoy the better-quality medical care in their own countries.
+In these instances, they could avoid the social costs and pocket the profits, less taxes, and currency conversion costs.

 LEAVE A REPLY